Yordan Yurukov: International career

+Yurukov was capped for the Bulgaria U21.

 Coaching career

 CSKA 1948

 In August 2016, Yurukov was invited by Valentin Iliev, the manager of the newly formed CSKA 1948.
 His contract with Bansko was cancelled and he joined CSKA 1948 as assistant manager.
 Until leaving the team on 22 September 2020, Yurukov served at different times as head coach and assistant at the club.